The new day: Government intervention at the grocery store

 wants to propose legislation — so far not permitted by the federal government — to limit use of "food stamps"

 to nutritional purchases.
 No junk food and soda pop for poor folks who use the supplemental nutritional program.
+David Ramsey mentioned this earlier and the added difficulties

+it would mean for people who already live in places where it's hard to obtain decent groceries.

 A wholly unscientific on-line poll showed support for Bentley's idea.
 Should subsequent reporting further illustrate the problems with Bentley's idea, I doubt it would sway the significant number who believe the poor unworthy and thus favor punitive components to assistance programs — required co-payments and work for health care; no cookies for food stamp recipients.